Quantization of canonical bases and the quantum symplectic double: The skein algebra and laminations

 When drawing pictures of framed links, we indicate the ordering of strands at a transverse intersection or marked point by making one strand pass ``over'' the other:

-(In the second of these pictures, the dotted line indicates a portion of $\partial S$ containing a marked point.)
+(In the second of these pictures, the dotted line indicates a portion of $\partial\mathbb{D}$ containing a marked point.)
 If two strands are identified by the equivalence relation at a marked point, we indicate this as in the following picture:

-\begin{definition} A multicurve with transverse intersections is said to be \emph{simple} if it has no interior intersections and no contractible curves.
-Note that any simple multicurve can be regarded as a framed link with the simultaneous ordering at each endpoint. \end{definition}
+\begin{definition} A multicurve in $\Sigma=(\mathbb{D},\mathbb{M})$ with transverse intersections is said to be \emph{simple} if it has no intersections in the interior of~$\mathbb{D}$ and no contractible curves.
+Note that any simple multicurve can be regarded as a framed link in which, for every marked point~$p$, the strands incident to~$p$ are identified by the equivalence relation. \end{definition}

-\begin{definition} Let us write $\mathcal{K}(S)$ for the module over $\mathbb{Z}[\omega,\omega^{-1}]$ generated by equivalence classes of framed links in~$S$.
-The \emph{skein module} $\mathrm{Sk}_\omega(S)$ is defined as the quotient of $\mathcal{K}(S)$ by the following local relations.
-In each of these expressions, we depict the portion of a framed link over a small disk in~$S$.
+\begin{definition} Let us write $\mathcal{K}(\Sigma)$ for the free $\mathbb{Z}[\omega,\omega^{-1}]$-module generated by equivalence classes of framed links in~$\Sigma=(\mathbb{D},\mathbb{M})$.
+The \emph{skein module} $\mathrm{Sk}_\omega(\Sigma)$ is defined as the quotient of $\mathcal{K}(\Sigma)$ by the following local relations.
+In each of these expressions, we depict the portion of a framed link over a small disk in~$\mathbb{D}$.
 The framed links appearing in a given relation are assumed to be identical to each other outside of the small disk.
-In the last two relations, the dotted line segment represents a portion of $\partial S$.
+In the last two relations, the dotted line segment represents a portion of $\partial\mathbb{D}$.
 In these pictures, there may be additional undrawn curves ending at marked points, provided their order with respect to the drawn curves and each other does not change.

-If $K$ is a framed link in $S$, then the class of $K$ in $\mathrm{Sk}_\omega(S)$ will be denoted $[K]$. \end{definition}
+If $K$ is a framed link in $\Sigma$, then the class of $K$ in $\mathrm{Sk}_\omega(\Sigma)$ will be denoted $[K]$. \end{definition}

 Suppose $K$ and $L$ are two links such that the union of the underlying multicurves has transverse intersections.
 Then the \emph{superposition} $K\cdot L$ is the framed link whose underlying multicurve is the union of the underlying multicurves of $K$ and $L$, with each strand of $K$ crossing over each strand of $L$ and all other crossings ordered as in~$K$ and~$L$.